Relinquish My Pet

 Relinquishing Your Pet

-Owners may relinquish their dog with an owner turn-in fee of $10 or their cat for a fee of $5.
+Owners may relinquish their dog or cat with an owner turn-in fee of $40.
 Owners must provide proof that they live in Hesperia.
 Animals may or may not be adopted.
 Many factors are considered when choosing an animal available for adoption, such as:

 Unfortunately, Hesperia Animal Control takes in more animals daily than are adopted or rescued.
 Many times the Shelter is full to capacity with limited space in our Adoption Center.
 After the holding period, some animals are euthanized; therefore relinquishing animals to a Shelter should be your last resort.
 Here are some options to be considered: